linode/docs/docs/uptime/monitoring/monitor-remote-hosts-with-icinga.md

 author:
   name: Matt Vass
   email: linuxboxgo@gmail.com
-description: "This guide shows how to configure Icinga2 to monitor remote systems on your Linode"
+description: "This guide shows how to configure Icinga 2 to monitor remote systems on your Linode"
-og_description: "This guide will show you how to configure Icinga2 to monitor your remote systems.
-Icinga2 can monitor local and remote systems, and this guide shows you how to do both."
+og_description: "This guide will show you how to configure Icinga 2 to monitor your remote systems.
+Icinga 2 can monitor local and remote systems, and this guide shows you how to do both."
 keywords: ["debian", "icinga", "monitoring", "icinga2"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2017-12-28